 - 8. In the Block Import Options dialog, specify what you want the components created from by making a selection in the Create Components From drop box.
 For DWG and DXF files you can choose from Colors or Layers.
 Since 3DS and IFC objects are essentially an assembly of materials, the only selection for 3DS objects is Materials.
 (This step does not apply to SketchUp files.) - 9.
 On the Orient your element screen, use the arrows to rotate the model so that it will be oriented correctly when inserted in a drawing. - 10.
 If the object is a door or window, the Position the insertion point of your element screen will appear.
 Specify where along the object's height (Z Axis) you would like to position the object's insertion point.
 Use the slider to move the insertion point up or down.
 To offset the door/window frame from the wall surface, enter an offset value in the Frame Offset edit box. - 11.
 For some file types, the program needs to know what units were used to create the object originally so that it can be converted into an appropriate size.
 If you know what units were used to create the object, select the units from the Convert File From drop box.
 Otherwise, select the unit of measure in the Convert File From drop box that will result in a logical Resultant Width, Resultant Depth and Resultant Height.
 Selecting Custom lets you specify a custom scale in the Custom Scale edit box.
 (This step does not apply to SketchUp files.)
 Once logical dimensions are displayed, click OK. - 12.
 The next screen lists the object's individual components.
-Specify which components you want to display or hide in 3D by clicking the appropriate eye icons. - omponent is displayed - 😞 Component is not displayed
+Specify which components you want to display or hide in 3D by clicking the appropriate eye icons.
+Skip to NOTE below if the file is an OBJ file.
+The steps will be different.

+- Component is displayed - Component is not displayed

-Enabling the Show only selected component check box displays only the currently selected component in the object preview.
-This helps you distinguish between the object's individual components.
+Enabling the Show only selected component check box displays only the

+currently selected component in the object

+preview.
+This helps you distinguish between

+the object's individual components.

 To rename a component, double-click it, then type the new name and press Enter.

-14. The next screen lists the object's components again, but this time you can specify which components you want to display or hide in 2D plan view.
+- 13. Click Next. - 14.
+The next screen lists the object's components again, but this time you can specify which components you want to display or hide in 2D plan view.